BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 ## Introduction

-The first phase of the project consists of the development of an information system to manage multiplayer game sessions.
+The project consists of the development of an information system to manage multiplayer game sessions.

-We implemented this first part of the project with `kotlin`, `HTTP4K` library for the web server and the `kotlinx.serialization` library for JSON serialization.
+We implemented the backend of the project with `kotlin`, `HTTP4K` library for the web server and the `kotlinx.serialization` library for JSON serialization.
 We covered the implemented features with unit tests using the `JUnit` library.
 The database is managed by `PostgreSQL` and the connections are made using the `JDBC` library.

+On the frontend side, we used javascript modules to manage the user interface of the website.
+An technique, has been used on the web application to make the user interface load only a single web page document, and then updates the body content of that single document via JavaScript APIs such as Fetch when different content is to be shown.
+This technique is called Single Page Application (SPA).

 ## Modeling the database